KatrinaTom/T3A2-A-MyCocktailApp/README.md

 # Technical Discovery<a name="techdisco"></a>

 **Agenda**
-- Walk through Wire Frames
+- Walk through Wire Frames (updated to include Register/Sign In)
-- Discuss Features
+- Discuss Features (Consideration for returning a certain amount of cocktails, rather than an entire list)
 - Review Architecture
 - Task List (Next Steps for Set Up)
 - Discuss Designs (colours/ fonts)
 - Review User Stories

 **Notes**